OSMANiCTeam/waterfall/README.md

 # Waterfall Browser
-A simple browser for Windows, Linux and macOS
+A simple browser for Windows and Linux